UoM-ResPlat-DevOps/SysAdminCourse/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
-## 4.1 Slurm
+## Slurm
 The Slurm Workload Manager (formerly SLURM, Simple Linux Utility for Resource Management), is a free and open-source job scheduler for Linux and Unix-like systems and combines the functions of a job scheduler and resource manager.
 It is notable for its efficiency, scalability, reporting tools, and modular design with around 100 optional plugins.
 -- *Slide End* --

 -- *Slide* --
+## Slurm (cont...)
 The main daemon for slurm is `slurmctld` which coordinates the queueing of jobs, monitoring node states, and allocating resources to jobs.
 In addition there is a slurmd daemon running on each compute node.

 The user commands include: `sacct`, `salloc`, `sattach`, `sbatch`, `sbcast`, `scancel`, `scontrol`, `sinfo`, `smap`, `squeue`, `srun`, `strigger` and `sview`.
 -- *Slide End* --

 -- *Slide* --
+## Slurm (cont...)
 Man pages exist for all Slurm daemons, commands, and API functions (c.f., `https://slurm.schedmd.com/man_index.html`).
 The Slurm daemons manage nodes, partitions, jobs.
 The partitions are effectively job queues with resource and user constraints.
 Jobs are allocated to nodes within a partition according to proirity.

+The slurm configuration file is located at `/usr/local/slurm/etc/slurm.conf` on the management node.
+This includes various resource limits, partitions etc. If Slurm is reconfigured, run `/usr/local/resplat/sbin/slurm-run-jobs.sh` to bring all partitions back up.
 -- *Slide End* --

 -- *Slide* --